 Note: The Duplicate Finder feature isn’t available in CCleaner for Mac, it’s only available in the PC version.

 So you should beware that some of the duplicate files that CCleaner found may have legitimate reasons to exist on your computer and if you delete them incorrectly, your computer can be unbootable (in the worst case)!

 Why Does My Computer Have Duplicate Files?

-There are many reasons why duplicate files can exist on your computer as Leo said:
+There are many reasons why duplicate files can exist on your computer:

 - Third-party programs that you’ve installed on your PC can install multiple copies, often identical copies of files on your machine.

 - The Windows system creates duplicate files to protect you.

 - Applications use duplicate files to run well on your computer.

 Bottom line, many of the duplicate files are necessary for the programs and applications to operate, so you don’t need to worry too much about how to remove all of them from your computer – just by freeing up a bit of disk space, not worth it!

 If you attempt to delete those duplicate files, consequences can occur.
-For example, an application misbehaves, and at worst deleting a critical file out from underneath the Windows system can render it unbootable.
+For example, an application misbehaves, and at worst deleting a critical file from underneath the Windows system can render it unbootable.

 Which Kind of Duplicate Files Can I Delete Safely?

 If you are not familiar with the duplicate files found by CCleaner, it is best to keep them there on your computer.
 Also, you’d better not delete any duplicate files that are located in this directory C:\Program Files, as most files are required for Windows and third-party programs to run smoothly.

 Despite that, it is probably okay for you to delete those types of files: